Explodability matters: how realistic neutrino-driven explosions change explosive nucleosynthesis yields: Methods

 \subsection{The MESA models (F23)}

-The F23 models are 35 single and 31 binary-stripped stars at solar metallicity \citep[$Z = 0.0142$,][]{Grevesse1998_SolAbu}, with zero-age main sequence (ZAMS) masses from $11 M_\odot$ to $45 M_\odot$ with a spacing of one solar mass.
-Four binary-stripped models with ZAMS masses of 24, 25, 28, and 29 $M_\odot$ did not reach core-collapse due to numerical issues, and were therefore not included in the study.
+The F23 models are 35 single and 31 binary-stripped stars at solar metallicity \citep[$Z = 0.0142$,][]{Grevesse1998_SolAbu}, with ZAMS masses from $11 M_\odot$ to $45 M_\odot$ in steps of one solar mass.
+Four binary-stripped models with ZAMS masses of 24, 25, 28, and 29 $M_\odot$ did not reach core-collapse due to numerical issues and, therefore, were not included in the study.
 The binary-stripped stars were all case B systems, where stable Roche-lobe overflow occurs during the Hertzsprung gap.
 The nuclear network includes 162 isotopes, from $\rm n$ to \isotope[64]{Zn}.